 Depending on the program you are working in, projects are exported as a single QDPX file (containing the project data files) or as a QDPX file and a folder for the data files.
 NVivo exports a single QDPX file that contains the data files.

-- Browse to the location you want to save the QDPX file.
+- Select a destination to save the QDPX file.

 - Click OK.

 Open and convert a QDPX file in NVivo